About Chun

 Senior Designer

-Led design projects for major automotive OEMs including Chery and Changan Ford concept vehicles.
+Concept vehicle design for OEMs including Chery and Changan Ford.

 General Motors